sohooo/k8s-playbooks/docs/MAINTENANCE_PLAYBOOK.md

 # Maintenance Playbook Reference

 The `playbooks/maintenance.yml` file is the primary entry point for scheduled upkeep of the RKE2 clusters.
-It contains two plays that share the same maintenance block while using the inventory `controlplane` host variable to steer execution.
+It contains two plays that share the same maintenance block while using dedicated control-plane inventory groups to steer execution.

 ## Execution order

-1. **Server play** – Targets every host in the inventory but immediately skips nodes without `controlplane=true`.
+1. **Server play** – Targets every host in the inventory but immediately skips nodes that are not listed in the cluster's control-plane group.
 With `serial: 1` the play finishes maintenance on one server before moving on to the next.
 2. **Agent play** – Runs the same sequence for worker nodes.
-Each host skips itself when `controlplane=true` and discovers the appropriate server delegate by intersecting its cluster membership with hosts that expose the `controlplane` flag.
+Each host skips itself when it belongs to the control-plane group and discovers the appropriate server delegate through the shared `select_kubectl_delegate` helper.

 The separation into two plays keeps the orchestration logic obvious while the shared host variable avoids maintaining parallel groups in the inventory.